trangnguyen2906/SQL-User-Churn-and-Retention-Mobile-Game/README.md

-# 📊 Project Title: Analyze User Churn & Retention of Flood It – A Mobile Game App Using SQL & Python
+# 📊 Analyze User Churn & Retention of Flood It – A Mobile Game App Using SQL & Python

+---

 ## 📑 Table of Contents
 1. [📌 Background & Overview](#-background--overview)